 We are committed to ensuring that your privacy is protected.

-We do not hold any information about you other than contact details submitted by way of an enquiry email in the 'Contact Us' page.
-Any contact information you submit will be held by us in a database, which we manage, for reference purposes only.
-Your contact information will not be passed on to any third party for any purpose whatsoever.
+We do not hold any information about you other than contact details submitted by way of an enquiry email in the 'Contact Us' page which you agree to by submitting your enquiry.
+We do not hold a database with your contact information and your details will not be passed on to any third party for any purpose whatsoever in any form.

-We will process your personal data, which is limited to your name and address as obtained from the Land Registry or as provided by the Building Owner, for the sole purpose of ensuring the legal valaidity of any notice we serve pursuant to the Party Wall etc. Act 1996.
+We will process your personal data, which is limited to your name and address as obtained from the Land Registry or as provided by the Building Owner, for the sole purpose of ensuring the legal validity of any notice we serve pursuant to the Party Wall etc. Act 1996.
 External recipients of your data will be limited to those contemplated by the Party Wall etc. Act 1996.
-Your data will be stored for no longer than is requried for the purposes of any procedure under the Party Wall etc. Act 1996 or any other applicable law.
+Your data will be stored for no longer than is required for the purposes of any procedure under the Party Wall etc. Act 1996 or any other applicable law.
 You have the right to request a copy of your data, its amendment (if erroneous) and its deletion, subject to the procedural requirements of the Party Wall etc. Act 1996 or any other applicable law having been fulfilled and no appeal period being outstanding.
-You also have the right to object to the processing of your data and the right to lodge a complaint with the Information Comissioner's Office if you consider you have valid grounds to do so.
+You also have the right to object to the processing of your data and the right to lodge a complaint with the Information Commissioner's Office if you consider you have valid grounds to do so.
 We accept no liability for any errors in your data where that data is obtained from third parties for the purposes of fulfilling our duties under the Party Wall etc. Act 1996.
 We accept no responsibility or liability for the information contained in third party documents, including court judgments, linked from this website.